 Words by Ivy Stammer | Photos by Josh Olson

-Born in the former Yugoslavia, Tea Rozman Clark was 15 years old when war broke out.
+Born in the former Yugoslavia, Tea Rozman Clark was fifteen years old when war broke out.
 Amidst what is widely considered Europe’s deadliest conflict since World War II, Tea’s world suddenly turned upside down.
 Though the Slovenian capital city of Ljubljana, where Tea and her family lived at the time, was the first city to be subjected to air raids and roadblocks, the war that riddled the region for ten years only lasted ten days in Slovenia.
 A sanctuary to the region, Slovenia received thousands of refugees, drawing Tea to work in the camps.